guardrails-ai/guardrails/README.md

 ## 🚒 Under the hood

-Guardrails provides a format (`.rail`) for enforcing a specification on an LLM output, and a lightweight wrapper around LLM API calls to implement this spec.
+Guardrails provides a file format (`.rail`) for enforcing a specification on an LLM output, and a lightweight wrapper around LLM API calls to implement this spec.

 1. `rail` (**R**eliable **AI** markup **L**anguage) files for specifying structure and type information, validators and corrective actions over LLM outputs.
 2. `gd.Guard` wraps around LLM API calls to structure, validate and correct the outputs.